vector-raw-materials/vector-geology/docs/source/contributing.rst

 Contributing
 ------------

-The package ``VisualBayesic`` is a community effort, and contributions of any kind (code, documentation, bug reports, examples) are very welcomed; please get in touch!
+The package ``vector-geology`` is a community effort, and contributions of any kind (code, documentation, bug reports, examples) are very welcomed; please get in touch!